tinacms/tina.io/scripts/content-auditor/README.md

 1. Install a local LLM.
 *We recommend Ollama with Llama3.1.
 See https://ollama.com/ for installation details.*

-2. Set up the prompt in the file `content-auditor-prompt.txt`.

-3. Install Python3.
+2. Install Python3.
 Check that pip and venv (python3-venv) are installed.

-4. Create a virtual environment with `python3 -m venv {{environment name}}` in this directory.
+3. Create a virtual environment with `python3 -m venv {{environment name}}` in this directory.
 Active the virtual environment above with `{{environment name}}\Scripts\activate` on Windows, or `source {{environment name}}/bin/activate` on Mac.
 Install the `requests` package with pip.